wuyang1002431655/tango_with_django_19/manuscript/chapter2.md

 I> * [**Learn to Program**](https://www.coursera.org/course/programming1) by Jennifer Campbell and Paul Gries.

-##Python Package Manager
+## The Python Package Manager
-Pip is the python package manager, which lets you install various Python libraries.
-The package manager simplifies the process of upgrading and handling your packages.
-So you do not have to manually delete and remove libraries, or work out what dependencies the libraries you want to install have, as the package manager takes care of this.
-Also, you don't have to worry about added the libraries to the Python path, the package manager also takes care of this.
-If you don't have `pip` installed, go to the [System Setup Chapter](#chapter-system-setup), otherwise make sure you have the following installed:

-{lang="text",linenos=off}
+Pip is the python [package manager](https://en.wikipedia.org/wiki/Package_manager).
+The package manager allows you install various libraries for the Python programming language to enhance its functionality.

+A package manager, whether for Python, your [operating system](https://en.wikipedia.org/wiki/Advanced_Packaging_Tool) or [some other environment](https://docs.npmjs.com/cli/install), is a software tool that automates the process of installing, upgrading, configuring and removing *packages* - that is, a package of software which you can use on your computer.
+This is opposed to downloading, installing and maintaining software manually.
+Maintaining Python packages can be difficult - with other packages are *dependencies* of the package you are attempting to install, to maintaining system paths - pip should handle this all for you.

+Try and run pip with the command `$ pip`.
+If the command is not found, you'll need to install pip itself - check out the [system setup chapter](#chapter-system-setup) for more information.
+You should also ensure that the following packages are installed on your system.
+Run the following commands to install Django and [pillow](https://python-pillow.org/) (an image manipulation library for Python).

+{lang="bash",linenos=off}
-	pip install -U django==1.9.5
+	$ pip install -U django==1.9.5
-	pip install pillow
+	$ pip install pillow

 I> ### Problems Installing `pillow`?
 I> When installing Pillow, you may receive an error stating that the installation failed due to a lack of JPEG support.